 Here is the perfect example of a meal you can make to use up the Thanksgiving leftovers!
 It has the wonderful combination of turkey and cranberry, rounded off with sage and thyme, traditional holiday meal herbs.
 If you broil this uncovered for a few minutes, you get a lovely browned topping from the cauliflower.

 Ingredients: spaghetti squash, coconut oil, spinach, onion, carrots, celery, ground pork, mushrooms, zucchini, sage, rosemary, dried thyme, cinnamon, onion powder, sea salt, bone broth or coconut milk.

-If, like me, you like eggs but they don’t like you, then a veggie-rich breakfast casserole makes a great alternative.
+This veggie-rich breakfast casserole makes a great alternative to eggs.
 This one uses ground pork, but any ground meat would do, or you can miss it out for a vegetarian option!
 You can even use bacon if that is your breakfast go-to.
 This cuts well and can be stored in the refrigerator.